AdobeDocs/adobe-creativity-mcp/src/pages/support/index.md

 ### "My file is too large to upload"

-There are size limits on both Claude and Adobe sides.
-If you hit one:\<br /\>\<br /\> - Compress the source if appropriate (for example, ship a TIFF as a high-quality JPEG).
+* There are size limits on both Claude and Adobe sides.
+If you hit one: compress the source if appropriate (for example, ship a TIFF as a high-quality JPEG).

 <AccordionItem slots="heading, text"/>